thanos-io/thanos/docs/components/receive.md

 With such configuration any receive listens for remote write on `<ip>10908/api/v1/receive` and will forward to correct one in hashring if needed for tenancy and replication.

+## Limiting

+### Request limits

+Thanos Receive supports setting limits on the incoming remote write request sizes.
+These limits should help you to prevent a single tenant from being able to send big requests and possibly crash the Receive.

+These limits are applied per request and can be configured with the following command line arguments:

+- `--receive.request-limits.max-size-bytes`: the maximum body size.
+- `--receive.request-limits.max-series`: the maximum amount of series in a single remote write request.
+- `--receive.request-limits.max-samples`: the maximum amount of samples in a single remote write request (summed from all series).

+Any request above these limits will cause an 413 HTTP response (_Entity Too Large_) and should not be retried without modifications.
+It's up to remote write clients to split up the data and retry or completely drop it.

+By default all these limits are disabled.

 ## Flags

 ```$ mdox-exec="thanos receive --help"